 - 1. Title and Abstract (250 words)

-- 2. Specific research question(s) and how they are relevant to HMSO goals
+- 2. Specific research question(s)

 - 3. Rationale and Significance

 - 4. Data

 - 5. Personnel

 - 6. Evaluation (Measures and Outcomes)

 - 7. Time Schedule

 - a.
 Proposed Start and End dates for award

 - b.
 Describe the timing and duration of key activities, including both planning/development and program implementation and if you will require IRB approval or school access approval. - 8.
-Budget (use excel template) - a.
-Provide detailed budget (by year, if applicable) with detailed itemized justification for your project - b.
+Budget (template on InfoReady website see below) - a.
+Provide detailed budget (by year, if applicable) and itemized justification for your project - b.
 If appropriate, describe how the program will leverage existing campus resources and what new resources will be required to implement your plans. - c.
 The total budget should not exceed \$10K per year for a maximum of \$20K for two years. - d.
-No funding is available for university overhead expenses or tuition remission.
+No funding is available for university overhead expenses.